Pilot Study in Managua (2004-2007)

-The Camino Verde project began in Nicaragua between 2004 and 2007 with a pilot study coordinated by CIET and the University of California, Berkeley, in neighbourhoods of Managua.
-This initiative tested a new way of approaching the old problem of how to motivate community participation for sustainable and pesticide-free mosquito control.
+The Camino Verde project had its beginnings in Nicaragua between 2004 and 2007 with a pilot study coordinated by CIET and the University of California, Berkeley, in the neighbourhoods of Managua.
+This initiative tested a new way of facing the old problem of closing the community’s “motivation gap” to participate in sustainable and pesticide-free mosquito control.

-For this pilot exercise we chose a panel of 30 sentinel sites (130 houses each, for a total of 3,956 households) to represent the population of Managua.
-In the first year, entomological, serological and interview data were not only gathered as a baseline, but were given back to the community through household visits and focus groups to generate debates and raise awareness, as well as to catalyze evidence-based household actions and community interventions.
-The mobilisation generated from within the communities included exchanges of experiences among neighbourhoods, assessment visits between participating neighbourhoods and coordinating activities with government health centres.
-The second cycle, carried out in October 2005, measured the impact of the first year’s interventions and refined them with community input.
-The last measurement took place between October 2007 and February 2008.
+For this pilot exercise we chose a panel of 30 sentinel sites (130 houses each, for a total of 3,956 households).
+In the first year, we gathered entomological, serological and interview data as a baseline, and fed these data back to the community through house visits and focus groups to catalyze and direct discussion and awareness-raising as the groundwork for informed, evidence-based community-led interventions.
+The community-led mobilisation included exchanging experiences and assessment visits between participating neighbourhoods, and coordinating activities with government health centres.
+The second cycle in October 2005, measured the impact of the first year’s interventions and refined them with community imput.
+The last measurement cycle was carried out between October 2007 and February 2008.